FAQs: The context for Aotearoa New Zealand

 Aotearoa New Zealand signed up to the Paris Agreement in 2016.
 The purpose of the Paris Agreement is to keep the global average temperature increase to well below 2°C above pre-industrial levels, while pursuing efforts to limit the temperature increase to 1.5°C.

-The NDC is different to the domestic emissions budget set under the Climate Change Response Act.
-It can be achieved through the actions we take here in Aotearoa New Zealand to reduce domestic emissions, and also by paying for emissions reductions overseas – for example through funding clean energy projects in other countries.
+The NDC is different to the domestic emissions budgets set under the Climate Change Response Act.
+It can be achieved through the actions we take to reduce domestic emissions here in Aotearoa New Zealand, and also by paying for emissions reductions overseas – for example through funding clean energy projects in other countries.

 Aotearoa New Zealand submitted its first NDC (for the period 2021–2030) when it signed up to the Paris Agreement in 2016.
 This committed Aotearoa New Zealand to reducing greenhouse gas emissions by 30% below 2005 levels by 2030.
 In October 2021, Aotearoa New Zealand updated this NDC to a target of a 50% reduction of net emissions below gross 2005 level by the year 2030.